ArtSabintsev/Siren/README.md

 	  // To show the update immediately after Apple has updated their JSON, set this value to 0.
 Not recommended due to aforementioned reason in https://github.com/ArtSabintsev/Siren#words-of-caution. siren.showAlertAfterCurrentVersionHasBeenReleasedForDays = 3

-	  // Replace .Immediately with .Daily or .Weekly to specify a maximum daily or weekly frequency for version checks. siren.checkVersion(checkType: .immediately)
+	  // Replace .immediately with .daily or .weekly to specify a maximum daily or weekly frequency for version checks. siren.checkVersion(checkType: .immediately)

     return true